Qilin-Med: Multi-stage Knowledge Injection Advanced Medical Large Language Model: Related Work

-A concurrent study \cite{yang2023zhongjing} also employed a multi-stage training approach to enhance a medical language model called Zhongjing.
-However, to align the medical LLM outputs with human preferences, Zhongjing focused on adopting RLHF, which requires medical expert labeling and demands rigorous hyperparameter tuning.
-Our approach adopted DPO instead, which can automatically and efficiently achieve the goal.
-We also benchmarked medical LLM performance on a broader set of medical applications, as opposed to Zhongjing's mere focus on doctor-patient dialogues.
-In addition, we introduce a large-scale medical dataset ChiMed, which incorporates a diverse set of data types (QA, plain texts, knowledge graphs, and dialogues) for each step of the the proposed training strategy.
+A concurrent study \cite{yang2023zhongjing} also employed a multi-stage training approach to build a medical language model called Zhongjing.
+However, Zhongjing adopted RLHF to align model outputs with human preferences, requiring expert labeling and rigorous hyperparameter tuning.
+In contrast, we adopted DPO, which automatically and efficiently achieves the same goal.
+We also integrated RAG to further enhance the performance of Qilin-Med.
+In terms of scope, Zhongjing only included doctor-patient dialogues, while we benchmarked medical LLM performance on comprehensive medical applications.
+In addition, we introduce a new large-scale medical dataset \textit{ChiMed}.